shapeoko/Docs/content/index.md

 ##Getting Started

-Please read through the assembly instructions in their entirety.
-If you have any questions or concerns or problems, please contact [Inventables Customer Service](https://www.inventables.com/about): [help@inventables.com](mailto:help@inventables.com) or post a question on [the project wiki](http://www.shapeoko.com/forum/viewforum.php?f=10).
-Lots of people, from diverse backgrounds, many with no prior CNC or woodworking or machining experience have successfully assembled and operated machines.
-Like most things in life, what one gets out of it, reflects the effort and preparation and patience which one exerts.

-You may find it helpful to watch an [assembly video](https://www.youtube.com/watch?v=42wzq5vG5rU) (also linked to from the [wiki](http://www.shapeoko.com/wiki/index.php/ShapeOko_2#Assembly_Video)) --- there are a number of others, some of which are on the [Hello World](http://www.shapeoko.com/wiki/index.php/Hello_World) page.
+It might be helpful to watch an [assembly video](https://www.youtube.com/watch?v=42wzq5vG5rU) (also linked to from the [wiki](http://www.shapeoko.com/wiki/index.php/ShapeOko_2#Assembly_Video)) --- there are a number of others, some of which are on the [Hello World](http://www.shapeoko.com/wiki/index.php/Hello_World) page.

 ###Overview